 Ways to Competitively Shop for a Loan

-Credit unions and smaller lenders, like LendKey, can provide better customer service and cheaper rates than many of the big guys, and often come with additional perks such as a close community of borrowers and one-on-one counseling.
+Credit unions and smaller lenders, like College Ave Student Loans, can provide better customer service and cheaper rates than many of the big guys, and often come with additional perks such as a close community of borrowers and one-on-one counseling.

-Why Shopping for Interest Rates is Valuable
+Why Shopping for Interest Rates Is Valuable

 Say that by shopping for private loans you got an interest rate from a lender of 7%, which is competitive given that the federal rate is 6.8% currently.
 The same borrower who took out $30,000 at 7% interest annually would pay $11,800 over ten years, with a monthly payment of $350.
 That is a savings of close to $1000 each year, or for those interested in a lower monthly payment, a monthly savings of $30, or $360 each year.